kubeshop/tracetest/docs/introduction.md

 - Start and end timestamp.

-- List of events (if instrumented)
+- List of events (if instrumented).

 - Attributes

 ### What are Attributes?